fenago/nlp-pytorch/lab_guides/Lab_3.md

 ![](./images/32.PNG)

-Figure 3.8 -- Table of context and representations

 For our CBOW model, we will use a window of length 2, which means for our model\'s (*X, y*) input/output pairs, we use *(\[n-2, n-1, n+1, n+2,